 Eat more veggies!
 But are all veggies created equal?
 No!
 I did some research in to what veggies you get the most out of nutrients-wise!
-Here are 10 super nutrient veggies that you should be eating more of!
+Here are some of the most nutrient and healthiest veggies that you should be eating more of!

 If you looked up lists of the healthiest veggies, you’ll probably find a bunch of different ones, but 99% of the time – Kale is on that list.
 Why?
 It’s high in fiber, iron, Vitamin K, Vitamin A, Vitamin C, calcium, antioxidants, while being low in calories and containing zero fat.
 It’s also a good source of potassium, iron, manganese, and phosphorus.

 Kale Health Benefits and Delicious Kale Recipes

 There’ a reason Popeye ate so much spinach… it’s super healthy for you!
 It’s low in calories, while being an excellent source of vitamin K, vitamin A, magnesium, folate, manganese, iron, calcium, vitamin C, vitamin B2, potassium, and vitamin B6.

 Pan Seared Salmon with Spinach and Mushrooms

 Super Easy Tomato Mushroom Spinach Salad (Paleo, Plant-Based)